w3c/staticrange/staticrange.md

                 // Empty selection.
 Input will happen at insertion point.
                 ...
             } else {
-                // Selected text will be replaced with input.
+                // Currently selected text will be replaced with input.
                 ...
             }
         } else {